jamesdidathing/football_analysis/README.md

 <h3 id="getting-started-dependencies"> ✅ Dependencies</h3>

-The code in this repository is written in Python.
+The code in this repository is written in Python and Rust.
 Before you begin, ensure that you have the following prerequisites installed:
 1. Python (ideally 3.6.1+ installed)
+2. Rust (latest stable version)
-3. The following Python libraries...
+3. The following libraries...

 <h4 id="getting-started-dependencies-python"> 🐍 Python</h3>